-Silestone Natural Quartz is a surface material with outstanding properties created for kitchen and bath design applications.
-It offers beauty similar to natural stone in a wide range of colors and extraordinary textures.
+Silestone possesses outstanding properties making it the ideal material for kitchen and bath design applications.
+It offers beauty similar to natural stone, yet is offered in much greater range of colors and textures.

-- Virtually non-porous, this surface can resist staining caused by coffee, wine, lemon juice and others daily products.
+- Almost completely non-porous, Silestone countertops can resist staining of most household liquids like coffee, wine, lemon juice and others daily products.

-- Made from one of the hardest natural materials, Silestone quartz is highly resistant to impact.
+- Composed from one of the hardest materials found in nature, Silestone quartz is extremely durable and highly resistant to impacts, scratches and heat.

-- Cosentino offers a 25 year transferable warranty for Silestone kitchen countertops.
+- You’ll have peace of mind– Cosentino offers a 25-year transferable warranty for Silestone kitchen countertops.

 See here for information on Silestone products, features and uses.